 Homeless shelters are required to provide one off-street parking space per ten beds, and bicycle parking spaces totaling at least 25% of the required vehicle spaces.
-To ensure the City meet the requirements set in Government Code 65583(a)(4)(A), it will update its Code to ensure its parking requirements for emergency shelters comply with changes made by AB 139 (Program D-2.2e).
+The provisions of this districtTo ensure the City meet the requirements set in Government Code 65583(a)(4)(A), it will update its Code to ensure its parking requirements for emergency shelters comply with changes made by AB 139 (Program D-2.2e). as the district has the capacity for an emergency shelter and allows this development without a conditional use or discretionary permit, only subject to the development standards of other establishments in the same district.